Catfish from Farm to Table

 How Large are Catfish?

 Catfish are the largest freshwater fish, but range greatly in size.
 A giant Basa catfish caught in Thailand’s Mekong River in 2005 reportedly weighed 650 pounds.
-Many specimens on record measure more than 8 feet long and exceed 220 pounds.
+Many specimens on record measure more than eight feet long and exceed 220 pounds.
 Farmed catfish are generally smaller in size.
-The ideal weight for U.S. farm-raised catfish is 1.7 pounds; it yields two (4 to 6-ounce) fillets.
+The ideal weight for U.S. farm-raised catfish is 1.7 pounds; it yields two (four to six -ounce) fillets.

 What is Aquaculture?